-A member of the World Missions leadership team, John has been a regional administrator since 2016, providing pastoral and administrative leadership to missionaries in Europe, the Middle East, and Quebec.
+A member of the World Missions leadership team, John has been a regional administrator, providing pastoral and administrative leadership to missionaries in Europe, the Middle East, and Quebec.
 From 2008-2015, he served as director of the Missionary Development Program, a program providing training to individuals interested in deploying as missionaries.
 While in this position, John was instrumental in establishing a team of lay individuals within each BIC U.S. regional conference, called Global Impact Teams, who promoted missions.

 From 2008-2010, John — serving as spiritual and strategy coordinator — and his wife, JoLene, traveled to London four times a year to oversee the World Missions team in London.
 Throughout his career in World Missions, he has furthered the reach of BIC U.S.’ cross-cultural ministry through national speaking engagements and leading learning trips to Spain and London.

 John said, “It has been the privilege of my life to have 10 years serving BIC U.S. World Missions.”

 Leading BIC U.S. regional conferences and congregations helped equip John to shepherd the World Missions global team: John served as a bishop for seven years, first Susquehanna Conference and then both Susquehanna and Allegheny Conferences.
 As a pastor, he led Manor Church, Lancaster, Pennsylvania, for 26 years and Zion BIC Church, Abilene, Kansas, for six years.
 As director of Roxbury Holiness Camp, he served 35 years.